-- Young People and Foster Carer Ambassadors– Development of Wales’ first ambassador scheme in fostering.
+- Young People and Foster Carer Ambassadors – Development of Wales’ first foster carer and youth ambassador scheme in fostering.
 Ambassadors have an important role in offering peer to peer support, promote fostering whilst speaking at events and working with other professionals to have a genuine role in championing fostering services.

 - Fosterline Wales advice line – Now in its tenth year, Fostering Excellence continues to build on the success of Fosterline Wales, increasing provision of information, advice and support with the development of a new online information hub.

 - A National Centre of Training Excellence in Fostering – Committed to developing a confident and competent workforce, Fostering Excellence deliver training to the fostering workforce throughout Wales.

-For more information about Fostering Excellence email Maria Boffey, the Programmes and Business Development Manager, or call her on 02920 440940.
+For more information about Fostering Excellence email Maria Boffey, Head of Operations, or call her on 02920 440940.

 We have a highly skilled bank of associate trainers to deliver our current portfolio of training and develop additional courses for us using their expertise.
 An extensive programme of open courses is planned for 2016, and we are also working with the Care Council to ensure that our training for social workers meets their CPEL requirements.